tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 | 6 | sha512 | Y |
 | 8 | Intrinsic | Y |

-- Add note on the recommended column with text in {{rec-note}}.
+- Add note on the Recommended column with text in {{rec-note}}.

 # TLS SignatureAlgorithm registry

 Though TLS 1.0 and TLS 1.1 were deprecated {{!RFC8996}}, TLS 1.2 will
 be in use for some time.
-In order to refect the changes in the Recommended column allocation, IANA SHALL update the TLS SignatureAlgorithm registry registry as follows:
+In order to reflect the changes in the Recommended column allocation, IANA SHALL update the TLS SignatureAlgorithm registry registry as follows: